shimazojaji/bootcapm-task3/README.md

 ## Details
 The project includes a main folder named src, which contains components, hooks, and all the core files of the project.
 The structure of the src folder is as follows:
-- The features folder includes subfolders category and product, where all items related to these features, such as components, context, and services, are organized within these subfolders.
+- The features folder includes subfolders category and product, where all items related to these features, such as components, context, and data, are organized within these subfolders.
 - The hooks folder is dedicated to all hooks that are shared between product and category.
+- The ui folder contains  components for any UI, including: Button, Description, Label, SelectOption, and TextField.

+The components of the project embedded in the main App component are as follows:
+- ProductHeader
+- AddNewCategory
+- AddNewProduct
+- ProductFilter

+The ProductHeader: This component is developed to display the title and the number of products available in the product list.
+Since this component requires access to product information stored in the local storage, it utilizes the `ProductContext`.

+The  AddNewCategory: The responsibility of this component is to add a category to the local storage.
+Each category includes a title and a description that the user must complete.
+Field validation is handled using `react-hook-form` and `yup`, and the `CategoryContext` is used to save the category in local storage.